 It wasn’t ‘til my friend Della Kincaid put her crime-reporter skills to work that we got to the bottom of everything.
 And I do mean bottom.
 Things sunk pretty low before we started getting at the truth. ~Abit Bradshaw

-You'll love this suspenseful standalone mystery because who hasn’t wished someone would show up and change their lives (hopefully for the better)?
+You'll enjoy this suspenseful standalone mystery because who hasn’t wished someone would show up and change their lives (hopefully for the better)?

 LAUREL FALLS, N.C.